mfelleisen/Santorini/Material/plan.md

 These can exist on their own, with relative movements and checks for "neighborliness".

+#### The Player-Referee Interface

+- how can the referee call a player
+- when a player takes a its turn, how does it communicate what it wants done

+#### Actions

+- giving up
+- moving to win
+- moving and building

+#### The Rules

+The game is governed by the following basic rules, including the decision to end the game:

+- if it is player's P turn, P must (1) move one token and (2) build up one building after the move

+- a player can move to a neighboring place if
+  - there is no other player on that field,
+  - he is "jumping" down from a building (of arbitrary height), or
+  - the building on this place is only one step taller than the one he is on but not capped (fourth floor).

+- a player can add a level to a neighboring field if the building isn't already 3 storied tall

+The game ends

+- if player A's token reaches the third level of a building.
+- if player A can't move or, after the move, can't build up a building

+How do Players and the Referee use these rules?

 ## Stage 2

 All of your remaining friends are software developers and they all favor